techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=226
 (120)
 Which of the following may be declared final?
 (Choose two.)

-a.
-Classes
+A. Classes

-b.
-Interfaces
+B. Interfaces

-c.
-Methods
+C. Methods

-d.
+D.

-Answer: AC
+ANSWER: AC
 MARK:
 0.5
+CHAPTER:

 MIX
 CHOICES: